nuwandev/subscription-tracker-api/README.md

 Special thanks to [JavaScript Mastery](https://www.youtube.com/@javascriptmastery) for the amazing backend course.

-This repo is a mix of course code and my own learning experiments — especially with security, email automation, and scalable structure.
+This repository is a combination of course code and my own learning experiments, particularly in the areas of security, email automation, and scalable structure.

 ---